Peri-LN: Revisiting Normalization Layer in the Transformer Architecture: Normalization Strategies

 \subsection{Variance Behavior from Initialization to Training}

 As discussed by \citet{onlayer} and \citet{transformersgetstable}, Transformer models at \emph{initialization} exhibit near-constant hidden-state variance under Post-LN and linearly increasing variance under Pre-LN.
 Most of the previous studies have concentrated on this early-stage behavior.
-However, Recent studies have also reported large output magnitudes in both the pre-trained attention and MLP modules \citep{vit22b, smallproxies, mlpswiglu}.
+However, Recent studies have also reported large output magnitudes in both the pre-trained Attention and MLP modules \citep{vit22b, smallproxies, mlpswiglu}.
 To bridge the gap from initialization to the fully trained stage, we extend our empirical observations in Figure~\ref{fig:3iter} beyond initial conditions by tracking how these variance trends evolve at intermediate points in training.

-We find that Post-LN maintains a roughly constant variance, which helps avert exploding activations.
-Yet as models grow deeper and training proceeds, consistently normalizing $x_l + \mathrm{Module}(x_l)$ can weaken gradient flow, occasionally causing partial vanishing gradients and slower convergence.
+During training, we find that Post-LN maintains a roughly constant variance, which helps avert exploding activations.
+However, as models grow deeper and training progresses, consistently normalizing $x_l + \mathrm{Module}(x_l)$ can weaken gradient flow, occasionally causing partial vanishing gradients and slower convergence.
 In contrast, Pre-LN normalizes $x_l$ before the module but leaves the module output unnormalized, allowing hidden-state variance to accumulate exponentially once parameter updates amplify the input.
-Although Pre-LN preserves gradients more effectively in earlier stages, this exponential growth in variance can lead to “massive activations” \citep{massiveactivation}, risking numeric overflow and destabilizing large-scale training.
-We reconfirm this in Section~\ref{sec:experiments}.
+Although Pre-LN preserves gradients more effectively in earlier stages, this \textbf{exponential} growth in variance can lead to ``massive activations'' \citep{massiveactivation}, risking numeric overflow and destabilizing large-scale training.

-\paragraph{Takeaways.} \begin{itemize} \item \textit{Keeping the Highway Clean: Post-LN’s Potential for Gradient Vanishing and Slow Convergence.} When layer normalization is placed directly on the main path (Placement $C$ in Figure \ref{fig:LN Placement}), it can cause gradient vanishing and introduce fluctuations in the gradient scale, potentially leading to instability.